charlesflynn/agiledata/README.md

 Windows does not have the same concept of file permissions as Unix-like and POSIX-compliant operating systems.

 The default VM (configured in the `Vagrantfile`) is Ubuntu Precise x64.
 I have also tested with Fedora 18.
 The environment may work using other Redhat- or Debian-based distros as well.

+### Misleading error message

+Salt 0.15.x is affected by issue [saltstack/salt#4904](https://github.com/saltstack/salt/issues/4904), causing it to exit with code 2 rather than code 0 on successful run.
+Vagrant interprets this code as an error, and displays the following message:

+    The following SSH command responded with a non-zero exit status.
+    Vagrant assumes that this means the command failed!

+    salt-call state.highstate -l debug

+True errors in building the agiledata environment are much uglier than this.
+However, if you'd like to verify the installation, ssh into the VM with `vagrant ssh` and then run `sudo salt-call state.highstate -l debug`.
+This is a subsequent run, so it should take only a minute or two to complete.
+Since you are running the state directly rather than through Vagrant, you should see a true return code on success.